China national football team: Appointment of José Antonio Camacho

 On 13 August 2011, José Antonio Camacho was appointed as the new manager of the team, signing a three-year deal for a reported annual salary of $8 million.
 Wei Di, CFA chief, explained the decision as being part of a long-term plan to help the country catch up with rivals Japan and South Korea.
-He noted that, "Compared with our neighbours Japan and South Korea, Chinese football is lagging far behind, we need to work with a long-term view and start to catch up with a pragmatic approach.
-A lot of our fans expect China to qualify for the 2014 World Cup finals in Brazil.
+He noted that, "Compared with their neighbours Japan and South Korea, Chinese football is lagging far behind, we need to work with a long-term view and start to catch up with a pragmatic approach.
+The citizens expects heavily for China to qualify for the 2014 FIFA World Cup held in Brazil.
 They are afraid that changing the coach at the last moment may cause bad effect to the team's qualifying prospect.
 I can totally understand that.
 But we do not have any time to waste."

 Yu Hongchen, the vice-president of the Chinese Football Administrative Centre, also stated, "The qualifying stage of 2014 World Cup is just a temporary task for him.
 Even if the task is failed, Camacho will not lose the job.
 When we started to find a new coach for the national team, we mainly focus on European countries such as Germany, the Netherlands and Spain.
 First of all, they have advanced football concepts, and secondly they have a productive youth training system, which we can learn from.
 We hope he can help us to find a suitable style."

-Camacho managed a team to an 8–0 loss against Brazil on 10 September 2012 which would go on record as China's biggest ever international defeat.
+Camacho managed the team to an 8–0 lost against Brazil in a friendly match on 10 September 2012 which would go on record as China's biggest ever international defeat.
 This massive loss also succumbed China to their worst ever FIFA ranking (109th).

-Camacho led China during their qualification process for the 2015 AFC Asian Cup whereby losing the first group match 2–1 to Saudi Arabia.
-After a 5–1 loss against Thailand in a friendly, Camacho sacked a week as manager with Fu Bo assigned as the caretaker.
+Camacho then led China during their qualification process for the 2015 AFC Asian Cup whereby losing the first group match 2–1 to Saudi Arabia.
+After a 5–1 lost against Thailand in a friendly match, Camacho was sacked a week later and with Fu Bo assigned as the caretaker.
+In light of continued struggles, in 2015, General Secretary of the Chinese Communist Party Xi Jinping expressed the goal of having China's men's national team be the top team in Asia by 2030 and the following year China revealed its ambitious blueprint to be the best in the world by 2050.